 (1) An action under Ohio’s Domestic Violence statute may be initiated by filing a Petition for Domestic Violence Civil Protection Order.
 The Petition for Domestic Violence Civil Protection Order (“Petition”) shall be treated as a separate action at all times.
 The Petition shall not be incorporated, merged or consolidated into any pending Divorce, Dissolution of Marriage or Legal Separation action by way of a separate count or separate cause of action.

-2. At the time of filing, a Petition shall be given a new case number by the clerk of courts and a Judge shall be assigned who will conduct the Ex Parte hearing.
-If a Petition is filed while a divorce, Dissolution of Marriage, Legal Separation or post-decree proceeding is pending between the same parties is pending when a Petition is filed, and a different judge is drawn, the case shall be transferred back to the Judge who has continuing jurisdiction over the Divorce, Dissolution of Marriage, Legal Separation or post-decree proceeding.
+(2) At the time of filing, a Petition shall be given a new case number by the Clerk of Courts and a Judge shall be assigned.
+If a Divorce, Dissolution of Marriage, Legal Separation or post-decree proceeding involving the same parties is pending when a Petition is filed, and a different judge is drawn, the case shall be transferred to the Judge assigned to the Divorce, Dissolution of Marriage, Legal Separation or post-decree proceeding.
 If a Petition is filed closely in time to a Divorce, Dissolution of Marriage, or Legal Separation involving the same parties, the case with the higher number will be transferred to the Judge assigned to the case with the lower number.

 A complete packet of forms and instructions is available from the Court’s Navigation Services.
 Interactive forms are also available on the Court’s web site (http://domestic.cuyahogacounty.us) or on the Ohio Supreme Court’s website (http://www.supremecourt.ohio.gov).

 (C) DURATION OF PROTECTION ORDERS.

 Any Civil Protection Order issued following an Ex Parte hearing shall be valid for one (1) year from the date of issuance or until another date set by the Judge at the Ex Parte hearing.
 Any Civil Protection Order issued subsequent to a full hearing on the Petition shall be valid until a date certain, but not later than five (5) years from its date of issuance, or until further order of Court.

 (D) REGISTRATION OF PROTECTION ORDERS.